theo-armour/agenda/3-1-heritage/0-heritage-happenings/2024/10-october/2024-10-happenings.md

 chairs and installed them on a few chairs to test them, but they didn’t work any better than what we have, so he is currently trying to find a better solution.
-* Fire alarms & loudspeakers
+* Fire alarms & loudspeakers, chairlifts, Elevators, Apartment refreshes,
 * Loading bay
 * Save the Date: The Great Shakeout is scheduled for Heritage on the Marina on October 17, 2024.
 For more information about this program